norment/redcap/README.md

 Also make sure you have downloaded REDCap software zip file (e.g. ``redcap11.3.3.zip`` file).

+NB!
+Note that the above files contain a hard-coded account name and password for the SQL database.
+Feel free to change it for added security.
+Then remember to update commands below (see e.g. [here](#first-time-configuration) ) with your new SQL account name and password.

 Use https://data.tsd.usit.no to import all the files listed above to your TSD project.

 Login to TSD, and connect to the pXX-service-l machine (`ssh pXX-service-l.tsd.usit.no`).
 Then execute the following in the terminal: